The student experience at Innogen

 Information on living in Milton Keynes, life on campus, research facilities and more is available on the Open University website.

 The Open University also has a wide range of student communities on the web where you can preview the student life and find out how to get involved.

 Read what former students have to say about their time at Innogen.

-After his PhD, Julius received a Leverhulme Early Career Fellowship and is now a Research Fellow at Innogen, based at the Open University.
+After his PhD, Julius received a Leverhulme Early Career Fellowship and is now a Lecturer in Innovation and Development.